Learning Rate Matters: Vanilla LoRA May Suffice for LLM Fine-tuning: Introduction

+In summary, our work reveals the insufficiency of hyperparameter tuning in many prior LoRA studies and provides a systematic empirical re-evaluation of their best achievable performance.
+By explaining the observed performance trends and differences in optimal learning rate ranges via Hessian analysis, we hope to encourage future LoRA research to adopt more comprehensive hyperparameter tuning protocols.
+Meanwhile, with the provided practical guidelines on LoRA hyperparameters, we aim to help practitioners with limited computational resources avoid unnecessarily exhaustive hyperparameter searches.
+Concretely, the main contributions of this paper are organized around the following questions:

-By delving into the fundamentals in learning theories~\cite{lecun1992automatic, lewkowycz2020large}, we provide an explanation for the importance of fine-tuning learning rates during LoRA finetuning and uncover the reasons behind different desirable learning rate ranges among various LoRA finetuning methods.
-Specifically, we demonstrate that PiSSA exhibits a significantly larger maximum Hessian eigenvalue compared to vanilla LoRA, which theoretically justifies its requirement for a lower learning rate.
-In summary, the main contributions of this work are: \begin{itemize} \item We demonstrate that while different methods require distinct optimal learning rate ranges, they yield comparable performance when configured to their optimal settings.
-For example, on Qwen3-0.6B, the top-performing method (LoRA) leads the runner-up (DoRA) by only 0.15\%, and the least effective method (MiLoRA) by 0.43\% (cf. Figure~\ref{fig:main-evidence}). \item We identify intriguing rank-dependent behaviors.
-For example, MiLoRA demonstrates some improvement over vanilla LoRA when the rank is 8 on the mathematical reasoning task with Gemma, yet slightly underperforms LoRA when the rank is 256. \item By analyzing the eigenvalues of the Hessian across LoRA variants, we find that the optimal learning rate is generally negatively correlated with the maximum eigenvalue, aligning with classical learning theories. \end{itemize}
+\begin{itemize}[leftmargin=*] \item \emph{\textbf{What is the problem?}} We conduct a comprehensive audit of advanced LoRA PEFT studies and identify a recurring issue: the majority of works lack thorough hyperparameter tuning, despite this being a standard requirement.
+In fact, according to Figure~\ref{fig:frequency_statistics}, only 1 out of 64 papers simultaneously considers three hyperparameters, while 46 present results under a fixed learning rate. \item \emph{\textbf{Why does it matter?}} Without proper hyperparameter tuning, conclusions may be ungrounded.
+Concretely, through extensive experimentation, we demonstrate that while different methods require distinct optimal learning rate ranges, they yield comparable peak performance when configured to their optimal settings.
+For example, on Qwen3-0.6B, averaged over three runs, the top-performing method (GraLoRA) leads the runner-up (LoRA-GA) by only 0.02\%, and the least effective method (OLoRA) by 0.84\% (cf. Figure~\ref{fig:main-evidence}). \item \emph{\textbf{Which learning rate to use?}} By analyzing the eigenvalues of the loss Hessian across various initialization-based LoRA variants, we find that the optimal learning rate is generally negatively correlated with the maximum eigenvalue, aligning with classical learning theories. \item \emph{\textbf{How can we tune LoRA methods efficiently?}} Since fair comparison requires method-specific tuning but exhaustive searches are computationally expensive, we identify practical heuristics across learning rate, batch size, LoRA rank, and training duration.
+Together with the Hessian eigenvalue analysis, these findings help narrow the hyperparameter search space. \end{itemize}